Gabrielle Union Praises Octavia Spencer For Woman Crush Wednesday

 “I decided it’s time to start recognizing all the dope women in my life,” Union wrote then, “whether I know them personally, or look up to them from afar.”

 Each week, Union’s post features a photo of the woman crush in question, a breakdown on who she is, what she has done, and what she is doing at present, as well as the other elements that make the woman special.
-No matter who Union she features, she ends each post with, “Let us lift her up in the light of goodness and hold her there.”
+No matter who Union features, she ends each post with “Let us lift her up in the light of goodness and hold her there.”

-Union has featured countless woman, from journalist Jemele Hill, actress and producer Nia Long, star of current hit film Crazy Rich Asians Constance Wu, trans activist and artist Janet Mock, Black Panther actress Letitia Wright, and singer Janet Jackson.
+Union has featured countless women, from journalist Jemele Hill, actress and producer Nia Long, star of current hit film Crazy Rich Asians Constance Wu, trans activist and artist Janet Mock, Black Panther actress Letitia Wright, and singer Janet Jackson.

 “If I can’t use my social media to amplify, uplift, inspire one woman a week, I mean, I can’t call myself a feminist.
 I can’t call myself an advocate for women.
 I mean like, if I can’t do that once a week?
 That’s the bare minimum!
 To me, that’s the least I can do.”
 Union said, according to Rolling Out.